MGriot/VisualAnalyzer/README.md

 ## Project Description

 Visual Analyzer is a powerful Python-based tool for advanced image and video analysis.
 It provides a comprehensive suite of features for color correction, color zone analysis, image alignment, and symmetry analysis.
 The tool is designed to be project-based, allowing users to manage different analysis tasks with specific configurations and reference materials.
+The application is accessible through a Streamlit-based Graphical User Interface (GUI) and a Command-Line Interface (CLI).

 ## Features